 If you’re not keen on going to Capitol Hill you can always head over to the opposite hill, Queen Anne.
 There you can head to spots like the Queen Anne Greenbelt, 5th and Lynn Park, and more.
 Further down the hill, you can also try your luck at the Westlake Greenbelt.

 What’s a better way to view the fireworks than on the water?
 Many choose to enjoy a float in Lake Union as their viewing venue for the show.
 So find that friend with a boat or consider renting your own for the big day.
 Or check out a local fireworks cruise like the ones offered by Argosy Cruises.

 Along the slope of Capitol Hill, you’ll find Lakeview Blvd E. This winding stretch of road has several places where you can find glimpses of Lake Union.
 Walk up and down the road or find one spot to view the show, the choice is yours.

-The closest you can get to Gas Works without actually being in the is N Northlake Way.
+The closest you can get to Gas Works without actually being in the park is N Northlake Way.
 The stretch of road runs along the lake giving you plenty of spots to view the show in all its glory.
 Just keep in mind that the closer you get to the park, the busier it’s likely to be.